SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-email-template.md

 6. Optional: Edit the template name, if required.

 7. Click **Edit** to edit the template file itself.
-If you have created a new email template, you need to add content to the template.
+If you created a new email template, add content to the template.

 8. Enter the required information in the **Details** and **Languages** tabs.